 That being said the ATMs obviously only dispense USDs and apart from coins up to 1 Balboas you won’t find any other Balboas.
 It’s a very similar system to the one we experienced in Cambodia and Zimbabwe

-#34 What all this means?
+#34 What does all this mean?
 You can bring and use your USD freely.
-This makes a traveler life easier, as you don’t have to constantly do the math to check prices and are using a familiar currency with familiar bank notes.
+This makes a traveler’s life easier, as you don’t have to constantly do the math to check prices and are using a familiar currency with familiar banknotes.

-However, you should also note that it’s a good idea to not to bring the bigger bank notes (50 and 100USD) nor carrying around lots of money.
-The first because many places don’t accept them or won’t have change, the second for safety reasons.
+However, you should also note that it’s a good idea not to bring the bigger banknotes (50 and 100USD) or carry around lots of money.
+The first is because many places don’t accept them or won’t have change, the second is for safety reasons.

 #35 One other good reason for bringing some cash from home is that you won’t need to pay the ATM fees.
-All the ATMs we tried in Panama charged withdraw fees, hefty ones I must add.
-The average fee we paid was 5 USD per withdraw.
+All the ATMs we tried in Panama charged withdrawal fees, hefty ones I must add.
+The average fee we paid was 5 USD per withdrawal.
 So, we basically withdraw money as few times as we could.

 #36 Somes places won’t accept cards, and others won’t even have ATMs.
 So make sure you always have enough cash to pay our bills 🙂 On a positive note, we read that some places may charge you extra for paying with a card, but we have never been asked for this and we always tried to pay with a card to minimize our cash payments.

-#37 Panama is an expensive country to travel, particularly for food, groceries and tours/activities.
+#37 Panama is an expensive country to travel to, particularly for food, groceries, and tours/activities.
 Lodging is one of the few things that’s actually easy to save in, as long as you don’t mind staying in guest-houses and hostels.

 Panama is one of the most expensive countries in Central America.
 Only Costa Rica is on pair or actually more expensive, than Panama.